outsideris/github-page-switcher/README.md

-Github page switcher for chrome extension
+GitHub page switcher for chrome extension
 -----------------------

 Many projects on github provide their github page.